tytydraco/yessleep/out/My_abusive_boyfriend_and_I_swapped_bodies.md

 He pummelled me with purpling knuckles, reducing both my face and his fists to pulp.
 And when my body lost the ability to protect me, I let my soul wander to the thought plane.

 Horrifyingly, however, I no longer recognised it.
-My inner utopia, once a pleasant field from my childhood memories, was infested with black and blue weeds.
-Long tendrils that grew and grew, obscuring my vision in a way that returned me to the agony of reality.

 Even my mind had been desecrated by him.
 And I wondered, as always, whether Jenson’s torture hurt more physically or psychologically.

 Not that it mattered. *Nowhere* was safe.
 I longed for more than mere detachment from my body.
 I longed for detachment from myself.
 To be someone else.
 Anyone else.

 And that wish was granted.

 “You’re pathetic,” Jenson whispered.

 The man’s outline was silhouetted by the harsh glare of his headlights.
 A colourless hulk looming over me, the wounded woman at his feet.
-His balled fists spilt droplets onto the deserted road, and I felt his revulsion, without seeing his eyes.
-All I thought to do, whilst he paused, was finally roll onto my front and shield my face from his fists.

 “*Look at me when I’m talking to you*,” He barked.

 I gasped as he pressed the ridged sole of his boot onto my neck, pancaking me to the gravel.
-With sprawled limbs, compressed painfully against the road, I fought fearfully to cherish those final few moments of life.
-Succeeding only to steep into a deeper level of fear.

 “I’m… trying…” I spluttered.